hmrc/income-tax-mtd-changelog/README.md

 #### property-business-api
 * Version 1.0 is has been retired in production and the sandbox.

-The following changes are now available in sandbox:

 #### self-assessment-bsas-api

-New API Version v4.0 is now available with the following changes:
+New API Version v4.0 is now available in the sandbox with the following changes:
   * `Retrieve Self-Employment BSAS` endpoint: Data fields within the `adjustableSummaryCalculation` response object can now return negative values.

 ---